blacktop/ipsw/www/docs/cli/ipsw/dyld/a2o.md

 ### Options

 ```
   -d, --dec         Return address in decimal
   -h, --help        help for a2o
   -x, --hex         Return address in hexadecimal
+      --image-rel   Return offset relative to the containing image __TEXT load address
 ```

 ### Options inherited from parent commands